Help Center/ Cloud Operations Center/ Getting Started/ Performing a Fault Drill of Increasing the CPU Usage

 Description

-Prepare for this task.
+Prepare for the task.

-Register a HUAWEI ID, complete real-name authentication, and enable COC.
+You need to sign up for a HUAWEI ID, complete real-name authentication, and enable COC.

 Step 1: Synchronize resources.